vuex-orm/vuex-orm-next/docs/guide/prologue/getting-started.md

 export default store
 ```

 Now you are ready to go.
-Vuex ORM creates a namespaced module called `entities` in Vuex.
-All models are registered under its `Model.entity` name when it gets used.
+Vuex ORM creates a namespaced module called `entities` and registers all models within by their `entity` name.

 ## Create a Repository

-Vuex ORM follows the "Data Mapper" ORM pattern, which uses "repositories" to interact with the store.
-A repository is created from the `store.$repo` method, and passing in a model as the argument.
+Vuex ORM adopts the [Data Mapper](https://en.wikipedia.org/wiki/Data_mapper_pattern) pattern and uses _repositories_ to interact with the store.
+A repository is created using the `store.$repo()` method and passing in a model as the argument.

 ```js
 const postRepo = store.$repo(Post)